BitTim/CC-Scripts/docs/apps/essentia/controller.rst

 nbtPeripheralTags
 ^^^^^^^^^^^^^^^^^

-A list containing the peripheral names for the NBT observers.
-The order of tags corresponds to the local ID, make sure the orders match.
+A list containing the peripheral names (e.g. ``nbt_observer_0``) for the NBT observers.
+The order of tags corresponds to the local ID.

 .. code-block:: lua